-More than 30 million people in the United States have an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
-These disorders are often misunderstood in that people think only rich Caucasian women suffer the disorders, however, men, minorities, and people of all genders are all at risk.
+According to Anad, more than 30 million people in the United States have an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
+These disorders are often misunderstood in that people think only rich Caucasian women suffer the disorders; however, men, minorities, and people of all genders are at risk.

-While many people, famous people included, try to hide or obfuscate the symptoms of their eating disorder, some who have achieved recovery use their platform and voice to raise awareness.
+Healthline shares that while many famous people, including Healthline.com, try to hide or obfuscate the symptoms of their eating disorder, some who have achieved recovery use their platform and voice to raise awareness.
 In a society where celebrity culture can so often inadvertently promote disordered eating behaviors, this kind of pro-recovery activism can be a lifeline.

 6 Celebrities Who Experienced Anorexia Nervosa

 Lovato once said, “Having an eating disorder doesn’t show ‘strength.’
-Strength is when are able to overcome your demons after being sick and tired for so long.
+Strength is when you can overcome your demons after being sick and tired for so long.
 Starving is not a ‘diet’ and throwing up isn’t something that only extremely thin men or women do.
 Eating disorders do not discriminate.”

 Billy Bob Thornton

-The Oscar-nominated actor and musician Billy Bob Thornton is known for weight fluctuations for his various roles.
-This got to be out of hand as he aged; he lost 59 pounds in 1998, after filming the movie U-Turn.
+The Oscar-nominated actor and musician Billy Bob Thornton are known for weight fluctuations for his various roles.
+As he aged, this got out of hand; he lost 59 pounds in 1998 after filming the movie U-Turn.